-Here, Defendant has moved for summary judgment on the basis that Plaintiffs have no evidence to support an essential element of their claims -specific causation.
+Here, Defendant has moved for summary judgment on the basis that Plaintiffs have no evidence to support two essential elements of her claims - general and specific causation.
 "Rule 56(c) mandates the entry of summary judgment . . . against a party who fails to make a showing sufficient to establish the existence of an element essential to that party's case, and on which that party will bear the burden of proof at trial."
 Celotex Corp. v.
 Catrett, 477 U.S. 317, 322 (1986).
-Thus, to survive summary judgment, Plaintiffs must cite to evidence in the record that would allow a jury to infer that Lipitor did in fact cause individual Plaintiffs to develop diabetes.
+Thus, to survive summary judgment, Plaintiffs must cite to evidence in the record that would allow a jury to infer that Lipitor is capable of causing diabetes at dosages of less than 80 mg and that it did in fact cause individual Plaintiffs to develop diabetes.